A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Conclusions

 The \emph{Gaia} DR3 NSS catalog has dramatically increased the number of well-characterized binary systems, and enabled the first mass measurement of black holes in detached binary systems.
 However, the selection function of this catalog is not well-characterized, and without knowledge of the selection function, discoveries of interesting systems are limited to individual curiosities, as their population statistics cannot be inferred.

-To address this, we create a framework to forward model the selection function of the \emph{Gaia} DR3 NSS astrometric orbits catalog.
+To address this, we create a fast, simple, and physically interpretable framework to forward model the selection function of the \emph{Gaia} DR3 NSS astrometric orbits catalog.
+Our method combines analytic prescriptions with detailed results from \citet{Kareem}.
 Using a binary population synthesis model, we validate this framework.
 We find the method produces reasonable agreement with the observed distribution of periods, parallaxes, photocenter sizes, \ruwe, magnitudes, and parallax errors; the one parameter that is substantially discrepant is the eccentricity; we suspect the assumed birth population of eccentricities is the culprit.
+We find the proposed Rayleigh distribution of \cite{Wu:2025} to better explain the eccentricity distribution of \emph{Gaia} sources.

-As an example application of this framework, we use it the model to calculate the probability of Gaia BH1, BH2, and BH3 being included in the NSS astrometric orbits catalog.
-We find that Gaia BH1 has a relatively high chance of being included, but Gaia BH2 was a much luckier detection.
-Gaia BH3 was unlikely to be detected, due to its very long orbital period.
+As an example application of this framework, we use it the model to calculate the probability of Gaia BH1 and BH2 being included in the NSS astrometric orbits catalog.
+We find that both Gaia BH1 and BH2 had relatively high probabilities ($>20$\%) of being included in the Gaia DR3 NSS astrometric orbits catalog, and that there are a few thousand Sun-like star + BH binaries in the entire Galaxy.

 Ultimately, we look forward to \emph{Gaia} DR4, where the time baseline will be doubled, and per-epoch astrometry will be released for all sources.
 This will enable proper characterization of the selection function and the discovery of many more interesting binary systems.